-Located in Schewel Hall, the Math Lab has student tutors who are trained to work with individual students from Pre-Calculus to Calculus II.
+Located in Schewel 370, the Math Lab has student tutors who are trained to work with individual students from Pre-Calculus to Calculus II.
 Math study sessions are also organized for select courses to encourage collaborative learning among students.
 Math Lab and study session hours are announced at the beginning of each semester.
+Students can sign up for an appointment by logging in to MyLC and clicking Online Forms.
 Questions about math tutoring should be directed to the Director of Learning Resources at guggenheimer@lynchburg.edu.